zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Is there something else desired on a foundamental level?
 Does one find that in the pursuit of happiness?

 The good life might be contemplative, active, somewhat fatalistic, hedonistic, and selfless.

+### Ontology

+What there really is?

+Aristotle's Metaphysics.
+A science that investigates being as being.

+Kant's analytical and synthetic propositions.
+Categories and modes of understanding.

+Classification, essentiality.

+The nature of universals and the relationship between universals and particular instances.
+* Aristotle, properties exist only in particulars.
+* Medieval nominalist, realist controversy (former: universals were just names given to collections of particulars; latter: universals are of necessity real, otherwise the particulars would have nothing from which to derive their essential nature.)
+* Locke's nominal and real essence of things.

+Haidegger: existence and essence.
+Is there essence for something that does not exist?

+Polanyi, Roger Penrose: what really exists is the formal relationship expressed in math?
+Human fallibility.

+The role of linguistics.
+We know more than what we can say.
+Tacit knowledge.

+How is potentiality to be understood ontologically?

+The method to test ontological claims, is science itself.
+What is science's decree, and is science the final word?

+Is there a why something is?